liux0614/prof.song.github.io/_posts/2019-03-07-working-towards-open.md

 And I was thinking a lot about all the happy accidents that had led me to that point.

-I would think things like, “Well, I would never have gone to the information session on this fellowship if they weren’t giving out pizza.”
-And then go a little further back.
+I would say things to my partner like, “Well, I would never have gone to the information session on this fellowship if they weren’t giving out pizza, so I guess I only have this job because I really like pizza” And then go a little further back.
 “I would never have gone to library school if I hadn’t worked in the library.”
 And even further back.
 “I would never have even worked as a shelver if my roommate hadn’t gotten a job at the library and put in a good word for me.”
 It started to feel like maybe this wasn’t something I was passionate about, but it was the path of least resistance.

 So I decided to go to another library and work as a liaison librarian.
 And everything that I had felt when I was succeeding at North Carolina State, I felt it ten-fold as a liaison.
 I was looking for something familiar, open education or otherwise, and I couldn’t find it.
 The culture shock left me paralyzed.
 I knew I wanted to do something else, and to be somewhere else, but I didn’t know where or when.
 And that made me feel like I didn’t know who I was at all.

-The World is Round:
+## The World is Round

 Every good talk needs an origin story.
 But today I’m going above and beyond, and I’m going to give you a second origin story.
 Rose’s origin story.